Emissions Testing in Alabama

 Who Needs an Emissions Test or Smog Check

-No vehicles in Alabama are legally required to pass an emissions test.
+No vehicles in Alabama are required to pass an emissions test.
 The state does not enforce smog check requirements for gasoline, diesel, hybrid, or electric vehicles.
-Voluntary testing is offered through the Alabama Partners for Clean Air program for residents of Jefferson and Shelby counties.
-Vehicle owners who want to check their emissions output or qualify for repair assistance may choose to participate.
+There are no model year restrictions, weight limits, or fuel type requirements that trigger mandatory testing.
+Voluntary testing through the Alabama Partners for Clean Air program is open to vehicle owners registered in Jefferson or Shelby County who want to check their emissions output or qualify for repair assistance.

 How Often Tests Are Required